mkreder/aws-agents/README.md

 **Choose Your Implementation:**
 - **Step Functions** for complex workflows with detailed monitoring
 - **Bedrock Agents** for AI-native multi-agent collaboration
-- **Strands Agents** for natural language agent collaboration with maximum flexibility
+- **Strands Lambda** for natural language agent collaboration with maximum flexibility
+- **Strands AgentCore** for enterprise-grade agent hosting with enhanced security and observability

-All three approaches provide identical functionality with different architectural patterns!
+All four approaches provide identical functionality with different architectural patterns!
 Read my full article [here](https://dev.to/aws-builders/three-ways-to-build-multi-agent-systems-on-aws-3h8p)